 The program supports the recording of music by Ontario-based musicians including composers, songwriters and beat producers.
-These recordings can include demos/EPs or full-length albums.
+There are two categories:

 Important: Due to the number of applications received and the limited funds available, grants awarded may be smaller than the amount requested.

 Read the Guide to OAC Project Programs for more eligibility information.

 The activities for which you are requesting funding: